High potassium level

 - Limit or avoid oranges and orange juice, nectarines, kiwifruit, raisins, or other dried fruit, bananas, cantaloupe, honeydew, prunes, and nectarines

-- Avoid taking salt substitutes if you are asked to eat a low-salt diet
+- Limit or avoid taking salt substitutes if you are asked to follow a low-salt diet

 Your provider may make the following changes to your medicines: